 On this page:

-Typically, penetrating atherosclerotic ulcers are seen in older male patients with history of hypertension (up to 92%), smoking (up to 77%) and coronary artery disease (up to 46%) as well as chronic obstructive pulmonary disease (24-68%) 1.
+Typically, penetrating atherosclerotic ulcers are seen in elderly male patients with a history of hypertension (up to 92%), smoking (up to 77%) and coronary artery disease (up to 46%) as well as chronic obstructive pulmonary disease (24-68%) 1.

 Typically patients present with symptoms of an acute aortic syndrome, namely acute intense chest pain, often described as tearing, ripping, migrating or pulsating 1,8.

 One case series showed that 80% of patients had been symptomatic 2, but incidental diagnosis in asymptomatic patients is possible 20.